So, you've been at home trying to cook the perfect burger.

 Tip #1: Refrigeration

 Notice that the secret is to just refrigerate and not freeze your patties.
-Although frozen patties would definitely stick together, putting a frozen patty directly on your grill is less than idea for a few reasons.
+Although frozen patties would definitely stick together, putting a frozen patty directly on your grill is less than ideal for a few reasons.
 The first reason is that it will simply take longer to cook through.
 Secondly, the burger may not cook evenly because side of the patty that's touching the grill will likely cook while the other side is still thawing out.
 Of course you'll be flipping it over, but now the top is perfect, but you're cooking the bottom.
 This leaves the chance of overcooking the side you started with (now on the top).

 So now that you know why freezing it is a no-go, refrigeration is the next best bet because cold meat simply sticks together.
 Although it doesn't seem like it, your ground beef will absorb a lot of heat from your hands, the atmosphere, and even other non-chilled ingredients like spices while you're shaping them.
 We recommend shaping patties, putting them on wax paper, and putting them in the refrigerator to cool back down until you're ready to throw them on the grill.